Use Twitter Blocks to display a feed of recent tweets and a Follow button that leads to your Twitter profile.

 To display a search feed:

-- Check Search, and then enter a search term.
+- Check Search, then enter a search term.

-- To display tweets by hashtag, enter #topic
+- To display tweets by hashtag, enter #topic.
+For example, to display tweets about Squarespace, enter #squarespace.

 - Click the refresh icon to display the results.